 Many of you will have developed and optimized study styles from your Chemistry 103 course.
 A recommended study strategy for this course is: 1) read through textbook sections before each lecture, 2) attend class and take your own notes, 3) begin to work homework problems as soon as possible after reading the chapter.
 When you encounter problems that you cannot solve, refer to the text and its example problems, your notes, a tutorial, or your fellow students.
 Forming a study group to work through problems is an excellent way to learn chemistry.
-You will find a "chapter summary", "key terms", "key equations", and "key skills" at the end of each chapter.
+You will find a chapter summary with learning goals, "key terms", a summary problem, and many practice problems at the end of each chapter.
 These lists will help you focus on primary themes.